 The lightguide used in the simulation was created by Speos Optical Part Design.
 To understand how to create and modify the lightguide please read the related Knowledge Base Article: Creating a Lightguide.

 The radiance map result shown below is used to measure the optical performance in terms of illumination and homogeneity.
-The radiance along the path defined by the four points is used to assess the homogeneity performance.
-The goal is to optimize the structure to achieve a maximum average radiance with reduced RMS contrast along the polygon path.
+The radiance within the Polygon defined by the four points is used to assess the homogeneity performance.
+The goal is to optimize the structure to achieve a maximum average radiance with reduced RMS contrast within the polygon.

 Step 2: optiSLang sensitivity study